chp-legacy/chainpoint-node/README.md

 * You must have the mimimum balance of 5000 TNT to run a Node, and those TNT must be assigned to the Ethereum address you'll use to identify your Node.
 You can check your TNT balance (in Grains, divide by `100000000` (10^8) for TNT balance) using the Etherscan.io [contract reading tool for our ERC20 smart contract](https://etherscan.io/address/0x08f5a9235b08173b7569f83645d2c7fb55e8ccd8#readContract) (input your address in the `balanceOf` field and click `Query`).

-If you run into any issues operating your Node, the first best place to look for help is the [Frequently Asked Questions](https://github.com/chainpoint/chainpoint-node/wiki/Frequently-Asked-Questions) page on our Wiki.
+If you run into any issues operating your Node, the first best place to look for help is the [Frequently Asked Questions](https://github.com/tnt-legacy/chainpoint-node/wiki/Frequently-Asked-Questions) page..

 ### Start a Server